Utah Taxing Information

 The State Tax Commission will notify you of tax-related issues, as well as any actions that they intend to take to resolve them.

 If the Tax Commission finds that it is unrealistic to expect payment of your tax liability in full, you may be able to arrange an Offer in Compromise for less than that full amount.
 You will need to comply with any terms and conditions given by the state, lest you nullify the Offer or incur an enforced collection process.
 You will also need to provide comprehensive financial information.

-If you have tax debt, any federal refunds due to you may be intercepted by the Tax Commission and applied directly to your debt.
+If you have a tax liability, any federal refunds due to you may be intercepted by the Tax Commission and applied directly to your liability.
 You will be notified prior to an offset.

 Priority One: Stopping Aggressive Enforced Collections

 If you are unable to pay your tax bill in full, you may request an installment plan by which you can pay it off over time with scheduled payments.
 The state is inclined to protect its interests, so should a request be accepted, additional security measures may be taken, such as requiring a down payment or filing a lien.
 You will need to comply with any terms and conditions given to you, lest you incur penalties or enforced collection actions.
 Penalties and interest will still accrue on the unpaid portion of your liability.